ausgis/GD/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This release announces Wenbo Lv as the new maintainer of GD.
+* For updated information, please refer to the `NEWS.md` file.